Business models – first step to scaling-up

 How does a successful model pivot look like?

-- Firstly, it needs introducing at least one major change in your model.
+- Firstly, it needs securing repeatability and scalability of your model.

 - Next, you need to test your new model in real market conditions.

-- Finally, it must be linked with key organisational processes.
+- Finally, it must be linked with key organisational processes and roles.

 - go-to-market plan (target groups, key segments, price model),